devschooldevops/07_08_pipelines/1_ci_cd.md

 * ubuntu-latest
 * macOS-latest

+Agents can be Microsoft agents or Self-Hosted.
+The Microsoft agents are maintained by Microsoft and Self-Hosted are agents you create.

 ## Agent capabilities
 What exactly can the agent do.
 You can update agents or manage their capabilities.